-Look at almost any electronic device, power supply, or charging brick, and you’ll find printed or etched on the side a parade of tiny logos, bearing marks like “UL,” “CE” and “FCC.”
+Proof of hardware certification can be found on almost any electronic device, power supply, or charging brick.
+You’ll see them printed or etched on the side in a parade of tiny logos, bearing marks like “UL,” “CE” and “FCC.”
 These marks represent a big investment by the companies manufacturing the devices, as they prove that testing and review has been performed to ensure the devices are safe and reliable for the applications and geographies they are designed for.

-Whether you are a hardware manufacturer, a system integrator, or the IT department of a large business, it’s important to understand how certifications can impact the deployment of products, especially across international borders.
+Whether you are a hardware manufacturer, a system integrator, or the IT department of a large business, it’s important to understand how hardware certification can impact the deployment of products, especially across international borders.
 Certification comprises two areas of compliance:

 The Challenges of International Hardware Certification